telerik/kendo-react-inputs/docs/slider-api.md

 The available options are:

-* `before` - Tick marks are located to the top side of the horizontal track or to the right side of a vertical track.
+* `before` - Tick marks are located to the top side of the horizontal track or to the left side of a vertical track.
-* `after` - Tick marks are located to the bottom side of the horizontal track or to the left side of the vertical track.
+* `after` - Tick marks are located to the bottom side of the horizontal track or to the right side of the vertical track.
 * `both` - Tick marks are located on both sides of the track.
 * `none` - Tick marks are not visible.
+The actual elements are not added to the DOM tree.

-#### title `String|Number`
+#### title `String|Function`

 Defines title of the ticks.
 The default title for each tick is its Slider value.
+If callback function is used it will accept an argument holding the value of the widget and should return a string with the new title.

-#### fixedtickwidth `Number`*(default: 20)*
+#### fixedTickwidth `Number`

 Sets the width between each two ticks along the track.
 The value must be set in pixels.
+If no fixedTickWidth is provided the component will automatically adjust the tick width to accommodate the elements within the size of the component.

 ## Orientation